f0rkr/minishell/README.md

 # minishell

-Coding a *shell* from scratch using low level C was one of the most powerfull project I made, construct all those building block of a shell from parsing commands through forking process creation and synchronisation, managing pipes and executing it. ✨
+Coding a *shell* from scratch using low level C was one of the most powerfull project I made, constructing all those building block of a shell from parsing commands through forking process creation and synchronisation, managing pipes and executing it. ✨

 <img src="https://images.amcnetworks.com/ifccenter.com/wp-content/uploads/2020/01/ghost-in-the-shell-1280.jpg">